 As a result, a smart default tactic for rookie tournament players is to start out tight throughout the first few levels.
-As the poker online tournament progresses, increase your ranges by at least a factor of two for each phase of play.
+As the poker tips for online tournament progresses, increase your ranges by at least a factor of two for each phase of play.
 By striving for this goal, you'll usually always make it through the early rounds and into the later stages.

 Bet Sizing for Tournaments